NCRD LogoActivities for AdultsYouth CenterPerforming ArtsFitness CenterAquaticsCommunity Center & rentals

 NCRD is looking for individuals to be part of our Fitness team.
 Opportunities are available for certified Fitness Instructors.
 Click below to download application.

 NCRD is looking for individuals to be part of our Aquatics team.
-Opportunities are available for Swim Program Manager, Swim Coach, Certified Pool Operator, Pool Maintenance, Swim Instructors and Lifeguards.
+Opportunities are available for Swim Program Manager, Swim Coach, Swim Instructors and Lifeguards.
 Where necessary, we are willing to provide certification training to individuals who possess all the other skills required.
 Full and part-time positions.
 Full-time with benefits including health insurance, retirement plan, paid vacation, sick leave, and holidays. .
 Click below to download application.

 Youth Assistant